RohanDevereux/Predictive-Texting/README.md

-A rudimentary language model - No transformers, probabilities are based on frequencies of word combinations in a training set.
+A rudimentary language model.
+Text is generated based on the frequencies of word combinations in a training set.